Available with Standard or Advanced license.

 At this point, there is only one version—the Default version.
 This will be the version that is considered the master, or production, version of the data.
 Other versions will be created to allow the employees to edit the data without locking the data from other users or letting other users see incomplete data.

 Creating one new version

-Since it is the production version, the geodatabase administrator wants to protect the DEFAULT version from erroneous edits in the existing datasets.
-To do this, the geodatabase administrator sets the DEFAULT version's permission to Protected through the Versions tab of the Geodatabase Administration dialog box, which is accessed from the geodatabase connection in the Catalog tree.
+Since it is the production version, the geodatabase administrator wants to protect the Default version from erroneous edits in the existing datasets.
+To do this, the geodatabase administrator sets the Default version's permission to Protected using the Versions tab of the Geodatabase Administration dialog box, which is accessed from the geodatabase connection in the Catalog tree.

-Maxine names the new version Base and sets Public as the version's access permission.
+Maxine names the new version Base and sets the version's access permission to Public.

 Using the new version

 As mentioned above, Maxine will be editing the base data.
 She will connect to the Base version to edit the base data, such as roads, addresses, and buildings.

 When Maxine finishes a set of edits, the geodatabase administrator checks Maxine's edits in the Base version.
 If the changes are okay, they are reconciled with the Default version to bring any changes that may have been made into the Default version.
 Since only Maxine should be editing this data, there shouldn't be any conflicts found during reconciling.
 At this time, the geodatabase administrator posts the changes to the Default version.